-"authorised office" means-
+"authorised officer" means-

-- (a) a law enforcement officer of the Seychelles Police Force; - (b) an officer of the Anti-Corruption Commission of Seychelles; and - (c) an officer of the Seychelles Revenue Commission;
+- (a) a law enforcement officer of the Seychelles Police Force; - (b) an officer of the Anti-Corruption Commission of Seychelles; and - (c) an officer of the Seychelles Revenue Commission; - "batch file transfer of virtual assets" means several individual transfers of virtual assets which are bundled together for transmission;

-"beneficiary" includes a natural person or a legal entity or arrangement, who receives money or benefits from a benefactor;

-"beneficial owner" shall have the meaning assigned to it under the Beneficial Ownership Act, 2020 (Act 4 of 2020) and the determination provided under regulation 3 of the Beneficial Ownership Regulations, 2020 (S.I.
-107 of 2020);
+- "beneficiary" includes a natural person or a legal entity or arrangement, who receives money or benefits from a benefactor; - "beneficial owner" shall have the meaning assigned to it under the Beneficial Ownership Act, Cap.
+251B, and the determination provided under regulation 3 of the Beneficial Ownership Regulations, Cap.
+251B; (Substituted by Act 62 of 2021) - "beneficiary virtual asset service provider" means a virtual asset service provider which receives a transfer of virtual assets on behalf of a beneficiary;

-"benefit from criminal conduct" means money or property derived, obtained or realized, directly or indirectly, by any person from criminal conduct;

-"business relationship" means the arrangement between a person and a reporting entity whose primary purpose is to facilitate an occasional or regular course of business dealings between them;

-"cash" includes notes and coins of Seychelles or of any other country which is a legal tender and accepted as a medium of exchange in the country of its issue, postal orders, bearer cheques which passes title thereto upon delivery including travelers' cheques, bank drafts and bearer bonds;

-"Commissioner" means the Commissioner of Police;

-"Commissioner General" means the Commissioner General appointed under section 4 of the Seychelles Revenue Commission Act (Cap.
-322);

-"Committee" means the National Anti-Money Laundering and Countering the Financing of Terrorism Committee established under subsection (1) of section 6;

-"consolidated supervision" means supervision of the financial group by a regulatory body on the basis of the totality of its business, wherever conducted;
+- "benefit from criminal conduct" means money or property derived, obtained or realised, directly or indirectly, by any person from criminal conduct; - "business relationship" means the arrangement between a person and a reporting entity whose primary purpose is to facilitate an occasional or regular course of business dealings between them; - "cash" includes notes and coins of Seychelles or of any other country which is a legal tender and accepted as a medium of exchange in the country of its issue, postal orders, bearer cheques which passes title thereto upon delivery including travelers' cheques, bank drafts and bearer bonds; - "Commissioner" means the Commissioner of Police; - "Commissioner General" means the Commissioner General appointed under section 4 of the Seychelles Revenue Commission Act (Cap.
+322); - "Committee" means the National Anti-Money Laundering and Countering the Financing of Terrorism Committee established under section 6(1); - "consolidated supervision" means supervision of the financial group by a regulatory body on the basis of the totality of its business, wherever conducted; (Inserted by Act 7 of 2021)